Memory

 Structured memory

-When you send a message to ChatGPT, Claude.ai, or Gemini App, the model might remember that in some conversation you mentioned an expense at a restaurant.
-But it can't sum up your transactions for the month, because it doesn't store them in a structured way.
-There's no expense table with date, amount, category, and account.
-There's only remembered text -- approximate, incomplete.
+When you send a message to ChatGPT, Claude.ai or the Gemini App, the model may recall that in some conversation you mentioned a restaurant expense.
+But it can't sum your transactions for the month, because it doesn't have them stored in a structured way.
+There's no table of expenses with date, amount, category, and account.
+Just remembered text — approximate, incomplete.

-Clatri stores every piece of data you log -- an expense, an income, a medication, a task, an appointment -- in a PostgreSQL database with defined tables, columns, and relationships.
-When you ask "how much did I spend on restaurants in January?", the agent doesn't search through past conversations: it runs a SQL query against your actual transactions, filtered by category, date, and entity.
+Clatri stores every datum you record (an expense, an income, a medication, a task, an appointment) in a PostgreSQL database with defined tables, columns, and relations.
+When you ask "how much did I spend on restaurants in January?", the agent doesn't search through past conversations: it runs a SQL query over your real transactions, filtered by category, date and entity.
 The result is exact, not approximate.

-Clatri operates on over 60 structured tables across 8 PostgreSQL schemas.
-Each table has relationships, constraints, and security rules.
-When the agent acts, it works on real data with accounting-grade precision.
+Clatri operates with more than 60 structured tables across 8 PostgreSQL schemas.
+Each table has relations, constraints, and security rules.
+When the agent acts, it operates on real data with accounting precision.

 Semantic memory

-Structured memory solves for precision, but it doesn't cover everything.
-Some things don't fit in a table: the context of a past conversation, a decision you made days ago, a thread that was left open.
+Structured memory solves precision but doesn't cover everything.
+There are things that don't fit in a table: the context of a past conversation, a decision you made days ago, a thread that was left open.

 For that, Clatri uses semantic memory with RAG (Retrieval-Augmented Generation).
-The system periodically creates compressed summaries of your conversations and stores them as embeddings -- numerical representations that capture the meaning of what was said, not the exact words.
-When you send a message, the agent retrieves the fragments from past conversations that are semantically relevant to what you're asking -- without you having to repeat the context.
+The system periodically creates compressed summaries of your conversations and stores them as embeddings: numerical representations that capture meaning, not exact words.

-This means that if last week you were discussing the details of your trip to Japan in September, the agent can pick that thread back up without you having to explain everything again.
-And since it complements structured memory, it doesn't just remember what you talked about -- it can also access the destinations, dates, flights, and hotels that were explicitly recorded in your data.
+If last week you were discussing the details of your trip to Japan in September, the agent can pick up that thread without you having to explain everything again.
+And since semantic memory complements structured memory, it doesn't only remember what you talked about: it also pulls up the destinations, dates, flights and hotels stored in your data.

 Entity description

-There are things you want the agent to always know -- who you are, what you do, what your situation is -- but that you shouldn't have to repeat every time you talk to it.
+There are things you want the agent to know always (who you are, what you do, your situation) but that doesn't make sense to repeat every time you talk to it.

 The entity description is a free-text field in each entity's settings where you write context you want the agent to keep in mind at all times.
-It's injected into every message you send -- it's simply a way to give it persistent, useful context from the settings.
+It's injected into every message you send.
+It's simply a way to give it persistent, useful context from settings.

 Think of the description as a permanent introduction.
-You don't need to remind the agent that you have diabetes every time you ask something about health, or tell it that your business operates in Colombian pesos every time you log an expense.
-You write it once and the agent always has it.
+You don't need to remind the agent you have diabetes every time you ask something health-related, or remind it your business runs in Colombian pesos every time you log an expense.
+You write it once and the agent always has it on hand.

 I live in Mexico City.
-I'm 32, freelance designer.
+I'm 32, a freelance designer.

 I take metformin 850mg twice a day for type 2 diabetes.